Donor Profile

 By issue

-Global health is a key issue for Italy and will likely continue to top the agenda going forward.
+Global health is a key issue for Italy.
 Food security is another priority for Italy in light of the COVID-19 crisis.
-Italy is also now promoting the ‘One Health’ approach, which puts forth the interdependency between human and animal health as well as its linkage to the health of entire ecosystems.
+Italy is promoting the ‘One Health’ approach, which puts forth the interdependency between human and animal health as well as its linkage to the health of entire ecosystems.

 Read more about Italy’s ODA to Global Health